-In cooling water applications the most common problems encountered are scale, deposition, corrosion, fouling and microbiological (bacteria, algae, or fungi) growth.
-Today, there is an even greater threat - the emergence of pathogenic bacteria like Legionella Pneumophilia.
-Microbiological growth is a concern because it contributes to and amplifies deposition, corrosion and fouling by acting as a nucleation point or catalyst for these problems.
-The effect of microbiological growth on scale, deposition and fouling is one of the early misconceptions of ozone.
+Microbio is a concern because it contributes to and amplifies deposition, corrosion and fouling by acting as a nucleation point or catalyst for these problems.
+The effect of microbio on scale deposition and fouling is one of the early misconceptions of ozone.

 Early applications showed that ozone also removed mineral deposits.
 Later, it was found that this removal was only true where the deposits were held in a bio-matrix.

 It is like the steel structure of a building that holds up all the bricks.
 By destroying the steel structure at strategic points, the whole building implodes.

-Comparing this analogy to the bio-induced deposits, the bio-matrix held the deposits together, acting like glue.
+Comparing this to the bio-induced deposits, the bio-matrix held the deposits together, acting like glue.
 When the ozone destroyed the bio-matrix, the attached crystals became dispersed.

-Not understanding this phenomenon fully, some ozone manufacturers began marketing their equipment as a scale inhibitor.
-Needless to say, ozone failed to prevent mineral deposits under other conditions, such as supersaturation, excessive hardness, and alkalinity.
+Not understanding this phenomenon fully, some ozone manufacturers began marketing them as scale inhibitor.
+Needless to say, ozone failed to prevent mineral deposits under other conditions, such as supersaturation, excessive hardness and alkalinity.